cardillan/mindcode/doc/syntax/TOOLS-CMDLINE.markdown

   exceptions are memory cells ('cell1' to 'cell9') and memory banks ('bank1' to 'bank9'), which can be read and written.

   --emulator-target [{6,6.0,7,7w,7.0,7.0w,7.1,7.1w,8,8w,8.0,8.0w,8.1,8.1w}]
-                         selects target processor version and edition (a 'w' suffix specifies the world processor) --emulator-fps {1.0..240.0}
+                         selects target processor version and type (a 'm', 'l', 'h' or 'w' suffix specifies the type) --emulator-fps {1.0..240.0}
-                         the fps used by the emulator --emulator-processor {micro-processor,logic-processor,hyper-processor,world-processor}
-                         specifies which Mindustry logic  processor  to  use  for  the  emulator  (when  the type of the processor is specified in the schematics, this vale is ignored) --run [{true,false}]   run the compiled code on an emulated processor --run-steps {0..1000000000}
+                         the fps used by the emulator --run [{true,false}]   run the compiled code on an emulated processor --run-steps {0..1000000000}
                          the maximum number of instruction executions  to  emulate,  the execution stops when this limit